A New Vision for Cyber Threat Intelligence at the MS-ISAC

 CTI context can also include potential risks or implications, strategic associations, attribution or alignment with a particular threat group, and even actions that a victim can take to protect against or respond to a given threat.

 CTI is the output of rigorous analysis and is intended to inform decision makers regarding both proactive defenses and reactive response actions.
-Therefore, the real value in CTI is timely information sharing.
+Therefore, the real value in CTI is timely, actionable, and relevant information sharing.

 The Intelligence Process Begins with Planning

 Intelligence is a process, and its application to cyberspace is not much different than any other field.
-It begins with planning: developing the key questions you need answered and the information requirements to get you there.
-The MS-ISAC CTI team has a long list of key intelligence questions (KIQs) and priority intelligence requirements (PIRs) that evolve with the threat environment, our security capabilities, and the wants and needs of our members.
+It begins with planning, that is, developing the key questions you need answered and the information requirements to get you there.
+The CTI team has a long list of priority intelligence requirements (PIRs) and key intelligence questions (KIQs) that evolve with the threat environment, our security capabilities, and the wants and needs of our members.

 An example of a PIR is indications of active threats against SLTTs and critical infrastructure.
 Assuming we have knowledge of an impending attack, some KIQs associated with that PIR would include:

-- What are the key, unique indicators associated with this attack?
+- What are the key indicators associated with this attack?

-- How does the target sector compare to other sectors (e.g., private business, financial, healthcare, education, federal government, international, etc.) with regard to this attack?
+- How does the target sector compare to other sectors (e.g., private business, financial, healthcare, education, federal government, international, etc.)?

-- How does this attack compare to historic threats against this sector (i.e., what trends are observed with regard to changes over time)?
+- How does this attack compare to historic threats against this sector (i.e., what trends and changes over time are observed)?

-PIRs and KIQs help guide intelligence collection and information gathering.
-They help set the stage for analysis, production, and perhaps most importantly, predicting what is likely to come.
-Ultimately, the best intelligence doesn’t simply identify threats.
-It helps predict what is likely to happen next, empowering decision makers to reduce their risk posture.
+PIRs and KIQs help guide information collection and analytic focus.
+They help set the stage for production and sharing as well as predicting what is likely to come.
+Ultimately, the best intelligence doesn’t simply identify threats; it helps predict what is likely to happen next, empowering decision makers to reduce their risk posture and take proactive defensive measures.

 Intelligence Collection

-The MS-ISAC collects CTI from more than 200 sources, which can be categorized as follows:
+The MS- and EI-ISAC collect information from more than 200 sources, which can be categorized as follows:

-- ISAC internal sources (e.g., Albert, Endpoint Detection and Response (EDR), Malicious Domain Blocking and Reporting (MDBR), CTI analysis of dark web resources, reverse engineering of malware by the CTI team and Computer Incident Response Team (CIRT))
+- Internal sources (e.g., Albert, Endpoint Detection and Response (EDR), Malicious Domain Blocking and Reporting (MDBR), CTI analysis of dark web resources, reverse engineering of malware via the Cyber Incident Response Team (CIRT) and CTI team)

 - Open sources (e.g., Spamhaus, Alienvault OTX, social media)

-- Commercial sources (e.g., Flashpoint, FireEye iSight, The DFIR Report)
+- Commercial sources (e.g., Flashpoint, Mandiant, The DFIR Report)

 - Other (e.g., reports shared by international and other partners)

-The collected information is stored in a single database, the MS-ISAC’s new Threat Intelligence Platform (TIP).
-Here, key elements are extracted, cleaned, vetted, verified, enriched, and prioritized for action.
-Intelligence information that meets specific criteria is immediately shared to the MS-ISAC’s indicator sharing platform and available to all members who subscribe to that platform.
-This information is shared in the form of indicators, which must first be confirmed as malicious, active, and relevant to stakeholders.
-We determine relevance by assessing the likelihood of impact to organizations in the SLTT domain.
-These same indicators are pushed to MS-ISAC security tools, such as MDBR.
+The collected information is stored in a single database, the MS- and EI-ISAC’s Threat Intelligence Platform (TIP).
+Here, key elements are extracted, databased, cleaned, vetted, verified, enriched, and prioritized for hunting or defensive action.
+Intelligence information that meets specific criteria is immediately shared to the MS- and EI-ISAC’s indicator sharing program and available to all members who subscribe to that service.
+This information is shared in the form of indicators, which is first confirmed as malicious, active, and relevant to stakeholders.
+We determine relevance by assessing the likelihood of impact to organizations in the SLTT and elections domain.
+These same indicators are pushed to MS- and EI-ISAC security tools, such as MDBR.

 Analysis and Output

-In addition to indicator sharing, the CTI team reviews all evidence coming in for trends and analysis.
-This helps us provide more context to SLTTs.
-The outputs of this process are finished intelligence products, such as Alerts, Reports, and Advisories.
-These are disseminated to members through the MS-ISAC Security Operations Center (SOC).
-Recently, the CTI team has incorporated a number of feedback mechanisms.
-Included are an RFI portal, direct feedback requests, member surveys, and one-on-ones with stakeholders and other MS-ISAC and EI-ISAC teams.
+In addition to indicator sharing, the CTI team reviews all evidence coming in for threat trends, helping us provide more context to members.
+The outputs of this process are finished intelligence products, such as Cyber Alerts, Short- and Long-Form Analytic Reports, white papers, blogs, and advisories.
+These are disseminated to members through the CIS 24x7x365 Security Operations Center (SOC) or posted on our website.

-This entire process can be captured as a cycle of overlapping elements, where feedback is provided at each stage:
+This entire process can be captured as a cycle of overlapping elements, where feedback is provided at each of the following stages.

 STIX/TAXII: Real-time Indicator Feed

-Speed is a critical component of active defense.
-We recognize that SLTTs must have access to reliable, timely threat intelligence.
+Speed is a critical component of proactive defense.
+We recognize that SLTTs and election offices must have access to reliable and timely threat intelligence.
 This feeds their own defense-in-depth strategy and reduces their risk posture.
-Yet, every SLTT environment is unique and the ability to ingest and use our data is likely to vary widely.
-For this reason, we focused our efforts on a single standard, the Structured Threat Information eXpression (STIX) format.
+Yet every organizational environment is unique, and the ability to ingest and use our data is likely to vary widely.
+For this reason, we focused our efforts on the Structured Threat Information eXpression (STIX) format.
 We currently make a STIX feed available for SLTTs to subscribe to via a second standard.
 This is the Trusted Automated eXchange of Intelligence Information (TAXII).

 Technically savvy members who wish to pull the files over without directly ingesting into a security tool can use simple curl requests to query the collections and download the indicators.
 STIX version 1 is shared as an XML file, while STIX version 2 is shared as a JSON file.
 These can be imported into just about anything that can read data.